 - MGMT 647 - Seminar in Strategic Management

-- GBA 601 – Sustainability and the Business Organization 2
+- GBA 601 - Sustainability and the Business Organization II

-NOTE: The four-course sequence of GBA 600, 601, 690, and 699, is designed to introduce and strengthen business knowledge through an integrative teaching approach.
-The courses are team taught by experts in accounting, microeconomics, marketing, strategy, and finance while integrating disruptive technology and corporate sustainable development practices across each of these functional areas.
-Client projects address a business problem using the skills that students have developed in disruptive technology and sustainability to solve business problems.
+NOTE: The four-course sequence of GBA 600, 601, 690, and 699 is designed to strengthen the students’ business knowledge through an integrative teaching approach.
+The courses are team taught by experts in accounting, microeconomics, marketing, strategy, and finance while integrating sustainability and disruptive technology practices across each of these functional areas.
+Experiential client projects address a business problem using the skills that students have developed to solve business problems.